meltingmedia/MODX-RTE/README.md

 The purpose of this library is to help load RTEs in your Custom Manager Page, with the ability to switch from any RTE to another without code change.

-It also ships so "enhancements" to existing RTEs, like :
+It also ships some "enhancements" to existing RTEs, like :

 * being able to set a value on the original field while keeping the RTE in sync (the RTE being some kind of "overlay" to the original field)